uriel1998/geneassay/README.md

 python3 geneassay/geneassay-daemon.py
 ```

 It watches `<project root>/config/commands/current.json`, applies that config when it changes, and exits if that control file is deleted.
+If you start the daemon directly, `config/commands/current.json` must already exist.

 Daemon-related shell helpers require: